jackgatesabc1/course_allotment_project/README.md

 Extra:

+-> If you want to use different dataset, then refer to the files main.py and generate_and_save_students_data() function in utils.py

 -> sample_files folder contains generated data and some other data

 -> To run locally you can use python3 main.py(this has option for generating new data) or can also use streamlit run display_allocation.py